MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Static port to be used for legacy FRS traffic.

 By default, the FSR is using dynamic RPC ports.
-If null, this setting is not managed through GPO.
+If `null`, this setting is not managed through GPO.
 If value is defined, this value will be set as static port for DFS Replication traffic.
 If set to 0 (zero), the port is set to dynamic.

 > HKEY_LOCAL_MACHINE\\SYSTEM\\CurrentControlSet\\Services\\NTFRS\\Parameters